Indian Health Service (IHS), HHS.

 Parents, Legal Guardians and Personal Representatives: Parents of minor children and legal guardians or personal representatives of legally incompetent individuals shall verify their own identification in the manner described above, as well as their relationship to the individual whose record is sought.
 A copy of the child's birth certificate or court order establishing legal guardianship may be required if there is any doubt regarding the relationship of the individual to the patient.

 Same as Notification Procedures: Requesters may write, call or visit the last IHS facility where medical care was provided.
 Requesters should also provide a reasonable description of the record being sought.
-Requesters may be required to fill out an IHS-810 form, Authorization for Use or Disclosure of Protected Health Information, for this purpose.
-Requesters may be required to fill out the following forms for the purposes stated:
+Requesters may also request an accounting of disclosures that have been made of their record, if any.

 Record source categories: Individual and/or family members, IHS health care personnel, contract health care providers, State and local health care provider organizations, Medicare and Medicaid funding agencies, and the SSA.